-Bank Of Canada Announces New $10 Bill With Awesomely Included Konami Code Easter Egg
+Bank Of Canada Announces New $10 Bill With Konami Code Easter Egg

 — Richard Southern (@richard680news) April 7, 2017

 The Financial Post reported that the new $10 banknote was first unveiled by the Bank of Canada last week.
-It will indeed celebrate the 150th birthday and it looks really quite sharp for those who will end up using it.
+It will indeed celebrate the 150th birthday, and it looks quite sharp.

-The Bank of Canada not only let the world see the new $10 bill, but they also released a website devoted to it.
+The Bank of Canada not only let the world see the new $10 bill, but they also launched a website devoted to it.
 On that site, you can see the dates for Canada’s 150th and move around a picture of the bill with a 360-degree look.
 There is plenty of information regarding the famous folks on the bill and the meaning of each image on the back as well.

 Oh yeah, there’s also the Konami Code cleverly hidden as an Easter egg on the site.
-The same code that has been used in countless video games over the years and that is one of the most famous cheats of all time.
+The same code that has been used in countless video games over the years, and it is one of the most famous cheats of all time.

 The Bank of Canada slipped the Konami code into a bank note announcement: https://t.co/sjvnxnYUj9 pic.twitter.com/pfnm9T80KO